 Part time work at an approved (public or private sector) heavy equipment shop, construction company, or other facility using heavy equipment or marine applications.
 The student will be supervised by an employee in cooperation with the Diesel instructor.
-12 hours per week/semester.
+Requires 12 hours per week for the full semester.

-DESL S291A Alaska Marine Highway Oiler Internship
+DESL S291A Alaska Marine Highway Oiler Internship 12 credits (0+0+48)